Sir-Kuhnhero/eslab-task2-newTest/docs/source/scheduling_algorithms.md

 #### Selection of Tasks

 - Among the tasks that can be scheduled, the task with the latest deadline is selected for execution.
-This ensures that tasks with the furthest deadlines are given priority.
+This key step defines the "right-to-left" scheduling behavior.

 #### Task Execution

 - Once a task is selected, it is scheduled for execution on the single computational node.
-The start time is determined based on the completion time of the previously scheduled task, ensuring no overlap.
+The start and end time is determined based on the start time of the previously scheduled task, ensuring no overlap.
+Due to the "right-to-left" behavior new tasks are scheduled right before the previously scheduled task.

 #### Dependency Management